Home Healthcare Healthcare Basics Vaccinations in Spain

 We give an overview of immunization for children and adults, as well as travel-related vaccines and those for higher-risk groups in Spain.

 If you live or work in Spain, you will have access to the country’s public healthcare system (asistencia sanitaria pública).
 This is undoubtedly one of the best in the world, and around 90% of the population currently uses it.
 All vaccinations in Spain are free of charge under the state health service and are recommended for babies and infants.
-And although they are not mandatory for children, a high percentage of people are in favor of them.
+And although they are not mandatory for children, most people are in favor of them.

 This guide explains all you need to know about vaccinations in Spain, including the following: